aslamplr/blog/content/posts/my-first-post.md

     `hugo` is written in `golang` but you do not required to know anything about `golang` or setup the toolchain yourself.
 - [x] Simple deployment steps.
 - [x] Theming ability.
 And availability of free to use themes.
-    There are infact a lot of themes available
+    There are in fact a lot of themes available
 - [x] Customizability of themes without a lot of complexity.

 Now what?